oconnor0/BeaconRoad/CoreRules.md

 At the end of the session, review the crew xp triggers and mark 1 crew xp for each item that occurred during the session.
 If an item occurred multiple times or in a major way, mark 2 crew xp for it.
 The crew xp triggers are:

-* **Your crew-specific xp trigger**.
-For example, the Sin-eaters’ is *"When you play this crew, you earn xp when you protect civilization or absorb evil."* If the crew successfully completed an operation from this trigger, mark xp.
+* **Your crew-specific xp trigger.** For example, the Sin-eaters’ is *"When you play this crew, you earn xp when you protect civilization or absorb evil."* If the crew successfully completed an operation from this trigger, mark xp.

 * **Contend with challenges above your current station.** If you tangled with higher Tiers or more dangerous opposition, mark xp for this.